0lmi/devops-training/network/vitalii/README-NAT.md

 ___

 # NAT (Network Address Translation)
-NAT - is a mechanism in TCP/IP networks that allows the IP address to be changed in the header of a packet passing through a traffic r outing device.
+NAT - is a mechanism in TCP/IP networks that allows the IP address to be changed in the header of a packet passing through a traffic routing device.

 ## Problems solved by NAT